 Accordingly, to using purpose, they also can be mainly divided by usage: starting batteries, stationary battery, and traction type, etc.

-When the battery is fully charged, the active material of the lead plates had reached saturation; the battery voltage does not raise anymore, even charge it continuously.
+When the battery is fully charged, the active materials of the lead plates have reached saturation; the battery voltage will not increase, even with additional charging.

-During battery using, the battery capacity is discharged a percentage of it rated capacity, we called depth of discharge, generally, DOD with 60%, which means the discharged capacity of battery reached 60%, and remained 40% of capacity.
-It’s a deep connection between depth of discharge and charging life, when deepen the DOD, the.
+During battery use, the battery capacity will discharge a percentage of it rated capacity.
+This is called depth of discharge (DOD); DOD at 60% means the discharged capacity of the battery has reached 60%, and 40% of its capacity remains.

-Recycling: The battery as a direct power supply of the equipment, which is mainly applied for circulation charge and discharge of Electrical hand tools, Portable electronic products and etc.
+Cycling use: The battery is used as a direct power supply for equipment, which mainly applies to the circulation charge and discharge of electrical equipment.

-Float Use: The battery as an emergency power supply for equipment and system, to provide emergency power or energy storage, in order to prevent any inconvenience if any power interruption (Example: power plant, UPS power supply, emergency lighting, etc.)
+Float use: The battery is used as an emergency power supply for equipment to provide emergency power or energy storage in the event of a power outage (ex: power plant, UPS power supply, emergency lighting, etc.).

-There are mainly constant current charging, constant voltage charging, constant current with limiting voltage charging, equalizing charging, float charging and pulse fast charging.
+The main methods of battery charging are constant-current charging, constant-voltage charging, constant-current with limited voltage charging, equalizing charging, float charging, and pulse charging.

-Floating charging: A battery powered by a circuit when the normal power supply is interrupted.
-The terminal is always connected with a constant voltage power supply to maintain the battery in a close state of charge.
+Float charging: A battery powered by a circuit in the event that the normal power supply is interrupted.
+The terminal is always connected to a constant-voltage power supply to maintain the battery’s charge.

-Equalizing charging: It is a continued charging way to ensure that each monomer of battery will be fully charged uniformly
+Equalizing charging: It is a deliberate overcharge to ensure that each cell of the battery is equally charged.

-① The battery charge is insufficient or the first charge is interrupted with a long time;
+① The battery charge is insufficient or the initial charge was interrupted;

-⑤ The density of electrolyte or the temperature is too high, lead sulfate is formed and not easy to recover.
+⑤ The density of electrolytes or high temperatures-lead sulfate is formed and not easy to eliminate;